Common questions regarding ARRIRAW, MXF/ARRIRAW and High Density Encoding (HDE)

 HDE files are supported in industry standard software such as Filmlight’s Baselight and Daylight, ColorFront Transkoder, Pomfort Silverstack and YoYotta.
 The list of supporting software is growing rapidly.

-The HDE SDK is available via [CODEX].
+The HDE SDK is available via our partner CODEX.

 These copy tools that can be used to back up HDE footage:

 A ‘cp’ command from Terminal will also copy the files correctly, but Finder drag-and-drop will not work.